 Most visitors only uncover a very small part of the Blue Mountains but if you have time to spend a little longer in the area there are so many things to do, and lessor known sites to uncover that your time will be well rewarded.

 From free things to do in the Blue Mountains like bushwalks and waterfalls to art galleries and museums, this part of NSW has a lot to offer visitors.
-We have come up with 50 things to see and do while you are visiting, more than enough reason to stay a few days.
+We have come up with 50 things to see and do so you are not wondering what to do in the Blue Mountains on your visit.

 Before we get started you may find our advice about how to get to the mountains helpful.